 Where crops other than grass have been grown prior to the fruit crop, these have been allocated into one of five previous crop groups.
-These groups are numbered 1 to 5 in ascending order of residual N in the soil, following harvest of the previous crop (Table 1).
+These groups are numbered 1 to 5 in ascending order of residual N in the soil, following harvest of the previous crop (Table 2).
 Residual available N in the soil following harvest will vary depending on the crop type grown.
 Residues following cereals are generally lower than those following leafy crops, potatoes and legumes.
 The management and performance of the previous crop can have a significant effect on the level of N residues.
 Residues are expected to be lower in a high-yielding season, or where N application has been less than normal, but may be higher than average if the crop has performed badly as a result of problems such as disease or drought.
 In the tables of N recommendations in this Note, it is assumed that all previous crops have been managed well and that previous N fertiliser use has been close to the recommended rate, taking into account of any use of organic manures.
 In Group 5, N residues can be very variable.
-Analysis of the crop debris for total N and C content along with an estimate of the quantity ploughed down is recommended in order to help predict release of available N for the next crop.
-For further information, see SAC T487 (Incorporation of C-rich organic amendments with N-rich vegetable crop residues to minimise nitrate leaching).
+In this group, analysis of the crop debris for total N and C content along with an estimate of the quantity ploughed down is recommended in order to help predict release of available N for the next crop.
+Soil mineral N (SMN) testing may also give an indication of the amount of residual available N present.